AdamGonda/adamgonda.com/_posts/2022-06-05-Do-you-always-need-the-trailing-else?.md

   - Solution
 ---

-I was in the coding bootcamp, I did learned all the basics concepts before that so I tough an `if/else` can't teach me anything new, but I was wrong.
-I had this one left.
+One day when I was in the coding bootcamp and my mentor come over and asked about my code, I had to realize that although I thought I knew everything about `if/else` statements I was wrong.
+And I had this one left to learn.

 {% include post-content-list.html titles=page.titles %}